aidanwardman/ServiceNow-Stream-Deck-Plugin/README.md

    - **Active** : Ticked / Checked

 Instructions on how to make a page public in your instance can also be found at [Making a Page Public](http://wiki.servicenow.com/index.php?title=Making_a_Page_Public)

-# JSONP Wrapper
-This is useful for applications that want to make JSONP requests to ServiceNow from client side.

-> I did not create this JSONP Wrapper, I sourced it off a ServiceNow community page, however I have lost the reference, will include if and when I find it again.